ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 **Correct Answer:** *D*

+Amazon Kinesis Data Streams collect and process data in real time.
+**A Kinesis data stream is a set of shards.** Each shard has a sequence of data records.
+Each data record has a sequence number that is assigned by Kinesis Data Streams. **A shard is a uniquely identified sequence of data records in a stream.**
+**A partition key is used to group data by shard within a stream.** Kinesis Data Streams segregates the data records belonging to a stream into multiple shards.
+It uses the partition key that is associated with each data record to determine which shard a given data record belongs to.
+For this scenario, the solutions architect can use a partition key for each device.
+This will ensure the records for that device are grouped by shard and the shard will ensure ordering.
+Amazon S3 is a valid destination for saving the data records. https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html

+Question says ordered manner so SQS standard queue already falls short, that no ordered, SQS FIFO would be but ==**using lambda to process large amounts of realtime data is not as efficient as Kinesis Data Streams + Kinesis Data Firehose**==.
+And ==EBS is not a target of Firehose== so S3 is the correct option here

 Question #27*Topic 1*

 A companyג€™s website runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
 The website has a mix of dynamic and static content.
 Users around the globe are reporting that the website is slow.
 Which set of actions will improve website performance for users worldwide?

-- A. Create an Amazon CloudFront distribution and configure the ALB as an origin.
-Then update the Amazon Route 53 record to point to the CloudFront distribution.
+- ==A. Create an Amazon CloudFront distribution and configure the ALB as an origin.
+Then update the Amazon Route 53 record to point to the CloudFront distribution.==
 - B. Create a latency-based Amazon Route 53 record for the ALB.
 Then launch new EC2 instances with larger instance sizes and register the instances with the ALB.
 - C. Launch new EC2 instances hosting the same web application in different Regions closer to the users.
 Then register instances with the same ALB using cross- Region VPC peering.
 - D. Host the website in an Amazon S3 bucket in the Regions closest to the users and delete the ALB and EC2 instances.
 Then update an Amazon Route 53 record to point to the S3 buckets.